Madhan-I/100DaysofCloud/Journey/001/Readme.md

 kubectl get all

-You can verify that the deployments were successful and that the services have been exposed by going to the following URLs in your browser:
+You can verify the deployments were successful and the services have been exposed by going to the following URLs in your browser:

 http://ORDERS_EXTERNAL_IP/api/orders